 a) power (including cooling):

 The (redundant) power delivered to the cabinet is protected with generator back-up.
 The generator capacity has a 48h autonomy with sufficient fuel storage and refuelable during use.
 UPS and battery backup provided.
 The client can choose between DC 48 Volt and AC 230 Volt (max 10A).
 All power back-up systems are individual maintained and checked on a routine basis.
-The service level can only be respected by for clients connected to A and B feeds, total power use within 70% of the breacker limits and power use within the power budget of the agreement.
+The service level can only be respected by Wyre for clients connected to A and B feeds, total power use within 70% of the breacker limits and power use within the power budget of the agreement.